rafetefe/spring-microservice-k8s-sample-project/readme.md

-(Ongoing) Currently at event driven disturbited state, lacks the configuration of supporting services and kubernetes settings.
+(Ongoing) Currently at event driven distributed state, lacks the configuration of supporting services and kubernetes settings.